[F32][Corporate information] Corporate social responsibility - Commitment to responsible management

 Main Agreements and Memberships

-VidaCaixa's agreements and memberships policy is another step forward in its strategy of incorporating corporate social responsibility as a core factor in all its actions and activities.
+The agreements and partnerships policy constitutes another step in VidaCaixa's strategy to position corporate responsibility at the heart of all its actions and activities.

 Socially Responsible Investment

 In 2009, VidaCaixa became the first life insurance company and state pension fund manager to sign up to the United Nations Principles of Responsible Investment and integrate environmental, social and governance (ESG) issues into the management of its investments.
 Today, the entire VidaCaixa portfolio is analysed using these standards.

 - To incorporate ESG issues into the investment analysis and decision-making processes.

 - To be owners of active assets and incorporate ESG issues into its practices and policies.

 - To ask the entities in which it invests to publish the appropriate information on ESG issues.

 - To promote the acceptance and application of the principles in the global investment community.